uclasystem/VQPy/README.md

         return self.infer('license_plate', {'license_plate': 'openalpr'})
 ```

+For more details on how users can define their own property, please refer to the **Examples** section and see how we define objects in our demos.

 #### Define a `Query`

 Users can express their queries through SQL-like constraints with `VObjConstraint`, which is a return value of the `setting` method in their `Query` class.
 In `VObjConstraint`, users can specify query constraints on the interested object with `filter_cons`, and `select_cons` gives the projection of the properties the query shall return.

+Moreover, the user can provide some functions when The projected properties will pass a postprocess function provided by the user, which is the identity function by default.

 The code below demonstrates a query that selects all the `Vehicle` objects whose velocity is greater than 0.1, and chooses the two properties of `track_id`  and `license_plate` for return.